 |Location:||Ostrava - Petřkovice|

 The Landek Hill is located northwest of the river Slates and sandstones, sedimentary rock of Carbon age resisted the erosion and formed a low, rounded hill.
 The sedimentary rocks are, common for the age of coal, often interbedded with layers of black hard coal or rock coal.
-The seams are between 50cm and 1.50m thick.
+The seams are between 50 cm and 1.50 m thick.
 The layers are folded by an ancient orogeny and thus form enormous folds, with dips around 45°.
-The layers go up and down so there are upper and lower points where the seams are almost horizontal, before they dip again.
+They go up and down so there are upper and lower points where the seams are almost horizontal, before they dip again.

 Ostrava Mining Museum, in the suburb Petrkovice, Ostrava.
 This is on the site of the old Anselm Mine which was once owned by the Rothschilds.
 Visitors can go underground and look at the coal seams, the equipment and machinery.
 The Manager's Villa is also worth a visit as it has a fine collection of mining memorabilia.

 Central Ostrava is worth a visit.
 On 30 dubna [road] there is the fine red brick pit building of the Jindrich Shaft and elsewhere there are the remains of mine buildings and winding gear.
 The town has paid a high price for two centuries of mining.
 The castle has sunk 11 meters and is reckoned to be beyond saving.